International-Data-Spaces-Association/metadata-broker-open-core/README.md

 ### 3.2 Software

 - **OS**: We recommend using a Linux based operating system.
 However, any operating system with a Docker installation can be used (tested on Ubuntu 20.04 and Windows 10).
 More strict hardware requirements than listed above might apply if a non-Linux operating system is used.
-- **Docker**
+- **Docker**: version 20.10.7 or later
-- **Docker compose**
+- **Docker Compose**: version 1.29.1 or later
-- **OpenSSL**: A valid X.509 certificate, signed by a trusted certification authority, is strongly recommended to avoid warnings about insecure HTTPS connections.
+- **OpenSSL**: Version 1.1.1k or later.
+A valid X.509 certificate, signed by a trusted certification authority, is strongly recommended to avoid warnings about insecure HTTPS connections.
 Docker must be installed on the target machine.
 - **Java**: Java 11 or later should be installed in your local environment to build the docker image.
-- **Maven**: Maven 3.6.3 or later should be installed in your local environment to build the docker image
+- **Maven**: Maven 3.6.3 or later should be installed in your local environment to build the docker image (execute `mvn -version` to check the successful installation).

 ## 4  Installation Guide
 This part aims to aid IT administrators or developers in the installation of the IDS Metadata Broker.
 Metadata Broker is still actively maintained by Fraunhofer IAIS.
 If any problem arises while following the installation guide, please get in touch with the email provided at the end of this file.